enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 Additional customization  for buttons:

-- `icon-size` - defines the default icon size for buttons.
+- `icon-size` - sets the default size for icons on buttons when icons are present.

 Code Example of general submap configuration: